 - "All of this makes for a fleet 4x4 that can't quite compete against BMW's other M cars for outright agility but otherwise makes a surprisingly entertaining case for itself." -- Popular Mechanics

 Acceleration and Power

-The BMW X6 xDrive35i comes standard with a 300-horsepower, 3.0-liter, turbocharged inline six-cylinder engine, while the xDrive50i comes with a 400-horsepower, 4.4-liter, turbocharged V8 engine.
-The X6 M comes with a different version of the 4.4-liter V8 engine, and makes 555 horsepower and 500 pound-feet of torque.
+The BMW X6 xDrive35i comes standard with a 300-horsepower, turbocharged 3.0-liter six-cylinder engine, while the xDrive50i comes with a 400-horsepower, turbocharged 4.4-liter V8 engine.
+The X6 M comes with a different version of the 4.4-liter V8 engine that makes 555 horsepower and 500 pound-feet of torque.
 According to the EPA, the base X6 with the six-cylinder engine gets 16/23 mpg city/highway, which is above-average for an all-wheel drive luxury crossover.
 The V8-powered X6 gets 14/20 mpg city/highway, and the X6 M gets 12/17 mpg city/highway.

 - "Acceleration is brisk with either of the available engines (from the xDrive35i and the xDrive50i)." -- Edmunds